ntnon/FIND-A-PEP/README.md

 # Comments
 I had to learn about API fetching in order to complete the task. ~~This went surprisingly well~~.
 Working with Asynchronous data was challenging.

-Additionally, this was my first fullstack project, and my first every front-end work.
-I had to learn CSS, React and GitHub in order to complete this challenge.
+Additionally, this was my first fullstack project and my first ever front-end work.
+I had to learn CSS, React, GitHub and GitHub pages in order to complete this challenge with next to no prior experience, so I'm glad i started early.

+# Improvements ?
+There are CSS tricks to be learned, that I know for sure.
+For one, my use of conditional rendering in App.js feels excessive.
+Additionally, the project is hard-coded for desktop browsers, it simply does not look good on mobile.
+Though it works!
+For sake of efficiency, given more time, I would use a helper function to create a new result array from clicking on names from the list of suggested people when the app does not find any one specific match.
+This to circumvent making the additional fetch request that is made for the suggestion - the data of which is already collected.

+Because I created a general recursive search algorithm for js objects, it would be fairly possible to add create a filtering method, in case the user only knows a portion about a name and additional information.
+For example: select only german individuals from the 90 suggested provided by the search "Jens".
+With one day left of this challenge, my extensive and unskilled front-end design would prove too time consuming to change in order to implement search filtering.

 # Chart of the "main idea"